 First, exercise can strengthen the multifidus muscle.
 If you want to minimize your risk of developing multifidus atrophy to begin with, regular exercise before any damage is done is ideal; however, it’s never too late to start, even if your muscles have already weakened.
 As we mentioned in a post last week, multifidus muscle inflammation due to damage and other spinal issues, can be reduced with exercise.

-There are also some what not to dos when it comes to keeping your multifidus muscle healthy and properly functioning.
+There are also some what not to dos when it comes to keeping your spine healthy and properly functioning.
 Steer clear of spinal fusions as these can heavily damage the multifidus muscle.
-Another common procedure is radiofrequency ablation (RFA) that, as its name implies, is intended to destroy (ablate) the nerves that supply the multifidus muscle.
+Another common procedure is radiofrequency ablation (RFA) that, as its name implies, is intended to destroy (ablate) the nerves in the spine.
 The idea here is that if there is no longer a nerve to feel the pain, there’s no longer a problem, but as you can understand, this only leads to further problems down the road.